NoamELB/shouldComponentUpdate-Children/README.md

 Our generic shouldComponentUpdate implementation does the following:
 * execute the wrapped component's shouldComponentUpdate and continue only if returned *true*.
+* shallow equal *this.state* vs *next state* and return *true* if not equal.
-* loop and check shallow equal on all props that are not React Elements.
+* shallow equal all *this.props* vs *next props*, but skip if a React Elements. return *true* if not equal.
+* if reached here - returns false

 **But isn't this means that if any React Element is actually changing then my component won't render?**

-Yes, but that is the whole point. **React Elements are not something you can rely upon when implementing shouldComponentUpdate!**.
+Yes, but that is the whole point. **React Elements are not something you can rely upon when implementing shouldComponentUpdate!**

 In order to tell a component that it should render - you can change any non-React-Element prop to indicate a state change (this can be a designated prop just for that or a prop that is actually in use inside the component).